Let’s talk popularity tests.

 Except.

-Emery would likely be misunderstood as Emily, a long-time chart-topper.
-Or Emma, currently the most popular name for girls in the US.
+Emery could easily be misheard as Emily, a long-time favorite.
+Or Emma, a Top Ten pick for the last decade.
 Plus, Emerson and Emmalyn and lots of other Em- names for girls have become common.

 Eva sounds like Ava, Lila like Layla, and Gemma like Emma.
-On the boys’ side, all of the -aidens can prove challenging, so lately that’s also true of the -axtons.
+On the boys’ side, we all know that the -aiden names can run together.
+But how about Owen, Rowan, and Bowen?

 The Test: Look at the full Social Security Administration data set and consider other names that sound similar to your favorite.
 It might not be a dealbreaker, but it is worth recognizing that your Cleo will be called Chloe – a lot.